Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC03/README.md

 _As a user, I want to add new posts, so that I can share my knowledge and experience with others_

+### Acceptance Criteria

+1. The title of the post must be provided.
+2. The content of the post must be provided.
+3. The category of the post must be provided.
+4. The user must be logged in to add a new post.

 ### [Back to Use Cases](../README.md)